• Kracker Archive

 The crew were initially buried at the Brusthem Airfield cemetery, then reburied at Heverlee after the war.

-1Lt.
-Donald R. West (DFC Posth).
-Son of Floyd and Maybelle West, of Fresno, California, USA.
-Further information: Joined the Royal Canadian Air Force (RCAF) on 27th August 1941.
+Joined the Royal Canadian Air Force (RCAF) on 27th August 1941.
 An experienced pilot with 560 hours of flying time.
-7th September 1943, Don transferred to the US Army Air Force (USAAF.)
-Since he was a trained pilot with experience in flying Lancaster bombers, the USAAF simply left him at his post at East Kirkby when he changed services.
+7th September 1943, Don transferred to the US Army Air Force (USAAF) Since he was a trained pilot with experience in flying Lancaster bombers, the USAAF simply left him at his post at East Kirkby when he changed services.
 The USAAF listed him as being on "Detached Service” with the 57 Squadron of the Royal Air Force.

 Sgt.
 William Frederick Neill.
 Heverlee War Cemetery.
 Coll.
 Grave 7.D.1-4.
 Son of William Frederick and Margaret Neill, of Belfast, Northern Ireland, husband of Mary Elizabeth McCombe Neill.

 Sgt.
 Harry Francis McKernin.
 Heverlee War Cemetery.
 Coll.
 Grave 7.D.1-4.
-Son of H. and Minnie McKernin, of Belfast, Northern Ireland.
+Son of Henry and Minnie (née Montgomery) McKernin of Belfast, Norther Ireland.

-Researched by Michel Beckers for Aircrew Remembered, November 2014.
-With thanks to Gordon Lodge of 57 Squadron for photos of Fl/Lt.
-Clements and Fl/Lt.
+Researched by Michel Beckers for Aircrew Remembered.
+With thanks to Gordon Lodge of 57 Squadron for photos of Flt Lt.
+Clements and Flt Lt.
 Elliot.
+(Nov 2014).
+Thanks to Graham Wallace for the missiing Next of Kin details (Jan 2024).
+Uther updates by Aircrew Remembered (Jan 2024).

 At the going down of the sun, and in the morning we will remember